QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 Therefore, in this example, :math:`A_{22}, C_2` and :math:`U_g` are not time-varying

-We will assume that there are two states of the world, one with a flatter yield curve, and one with a steeper yield curve.
+We will assume that there are two Markov states, one with a flatter yield curve, and one with a steeper yield curve.
 In state 1, prices are: